On Stein's test of uniformity on the hypersphere: Introduction

 is tested.
-This classical problem has been widely studied, with some of the most relevant tests being the \citet{Rayleigh1919} test based on the first moments, the \cite{Bingham1974} test based on second order moments, and the \cite{Gine1975} $F_n$ test, based on an expansion in spherical harmonics.
-In addition, more recent proposals include projection-based classes of tests \citep{Garcia-Portugues2023, Borodavka2026} and tests based on the Poisson kernel \citep{Fernandez-de-Marcos2023b, Ding2025}.
+This classical problem has been widely studied, with some of the most relevant tests being the \citet{Rayleigh1919} test based on the first moments, the \cite{Bingham1974} test based on second moments, and the \cite{Gine1975} $F_n$ test, based on an expansion in spherical harmonics; see \citet{Garcia-Portugues2020a} for a review of classical tests.
+More recent proposals include projection-based classes \citep{Garcia-Portugues2023, Borodavka2026} and tests based on the Poisson kernel \citep{Fernandez-de-Marcos2023b, Ding2025}.
 Closely related to our setting, \citet{Fernandez-de-Marcos2023b} also introduce a softmax test based on the von Mises--Fisher kernel, which involves a tuning parameter.
 Many of these tests belong to the class of Sobolev tests introduced in \cite{Beran1968} and \citet{Gine1975}.
-Within this common framework, \citet{Cutting2017} and \citet{ebner2025} derive the asymptotic null distribution as the dimension diverges to infinity, while \citet{Garcia-Portugues:Sobolev} establishes detection thresholds for rotationally symmetric alternatives.
-Another relevant approach is the directional kernel Stein discrepancy (dKSD) test of \cite{xu2020a}, employing Stein operators on the sphere or more general extensions to Riemannian manifolds \citep{barp2022,qu2025,xu2021}.
+Within this Sobolev framework, \citet{Cutting2017} and \citet{ebner2025} derive the asymptotic null distribution as the dimension diverges to infinity, while \citet{Garcia-Portugues:Sobolev} establishes detection thresholds for rotationally symmetric alternatives.
+Another relevant approach is the directional kernel Stein discrepancy (dKSD) test of \cite{xu2020a}, employing Stein operators on $\Spp$ or more general extensions to Riemannian manifolds \citep{barp2022,qu2025,xu2021}.